astronomer/docs/astro/connect-aws.md

 #### Contact Astronomer support for rule verification

-To verify that the Amazon Route 53 Resolver rule was shared correctly, submit a request to [Astronomer support](https://cloud.astronomer.io/support) with the following information:

-- The Amazon Route 53 Resolver rule ID.
+To verify that the Amazon Route 53 Resolver rule was shared correctly, submit a request to [Astronomer support](https://cloud.astronomer.io/support).
+With your request, include the Amazon Route 53 Resolver rule ID.
 To locate the Resolver rule ID, open the Route 53 Dashboard, and in the left menu click **Rules** below **Resolver**.
 Copy the value in the Resolver **ID** column.

 #### Create a connection to confirm connectivity (optional)